gkjohnson/convert-three-examples-to-imports/problem-examples.md

 - animation / cloth (defines variables in other script)
 - camera / cinematic (relies on global camera definition. fix separately)
-- gpgpu / water (GPUComputationRenderer is not exported, not on `THREE`)
+- gpgpu / * (GPUComputationRenderer is not exported, not on `THREE`) (some modify THREE.
+Fix separately)
 - kinect?
+- lines / colors (hilbert3D not converted)
-- lights / rectarealight (RectAreaLightsUniformsLib not converted)
+- lines / dashed (hilbert3D not converted)
 - lines / fat (hilbert3D not converted)
 - loader / nodes (Node is a reserved name)
 - loader / sea3d